Tridecagon: Construction

-Example to illustrate the error

-At a circumscribed circle of radius r = 1 billion km (a distance which would take light approximately 55 minutes to travel), the absolute error on the side length constructed would be less than 1 mm.

 Symmetry

 The regular tridecagon has Dih13 symmetry, order 26.
 Since 13 is a prime number there is one subgroup with dihedral symmetry: Dih1, and 2 cyclic group symmetries: Z13, and Z1.

 These 4 symmetries can be seen in 4 distinct symmetries on the tridecagon.
 John Conway labels these by a letter and group order.
 Full symmetry of the regular form is r26 and no symmetry is labeled a1.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars), and i when reflection lines path through both edges and vertices.
 Cyclic symmetries in the middle column are labeled as g for their central gyration orders.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g13 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g13 subgroup has no degrees of freedom but can be seen as directed edges.

 Numismatic use

 The regular tridecagon is used as the shape of the Czech 20 korun coin.